Understanding Recognised Pomeranian Colours in Australia

 One important aspect of wolf sable Pomeranians is the absence of any hint of orange in their coat.
 This distinguishes them from other colour variations, as their coat remains predominantly grey without orange tones.
 It is crucial to ensure that the wolf sable coat maintains its distinct grey colouration to preserve the breed standard and the unique appeal of these dogs.

 Experienced breeders know this and know to observe the hair behind the puppy’s ears as a reasonably accurate guide to the adult coat colour.
-This behind-the-ear check helps identify the true colour potential of the Pomeranian puppy, ensuring accurate registration and breeding practices.
+This behind-the-ear check helps identify the true colour potential of the Pomeranian puppy, ensuring precise registration and breeding practices.

 Chocolate & Blue Sables: